 In 2016, she was awarded with the Marietta Blau-Scholarship (ICM-2014-09776) by the Austrian Federal Ministry of Science and Economy for a one-year stay abroad.

-Indrist has taught and presented her research at numerous universities such as UdK Berlin, IIT Chicago, Academy of Fine Arts Vienna, Leibniz University Hanover, Vilnius University, University of Bern, Charles University Praha, Bauhaus Dessau, Austrian Academy of Science or KTH Stockholm.
+Indrist has taught and presented her research at numerous universities such as MUBAS–Malawi University, Blantyre, UdK Berlin, IIT Chicago, Academy of Fine Arts Vienna, Leibniz University Hanover, University of Arts Linz, Vilnius University, University of Bern, Charles University Praha, Bauhaus Dessau, Austrian Academy of Science or KTH Stockholm.

-She has written for magazines such as ARCH+, Modulør, RIHA and stadtaspekte.
+She has written for magazines such as ARCH+, Modulør, RIHA, GAM – Graz Architecture Magazine and stadtaspekte.

 Publications and Articles [selection]